Stephan Thernstrom

-Stephan Thernstrom (born November 5, 1934) is an American academic and historian who is the Winthrop Research Professor of History Emeritus at Harvard University.
-He is a specialist in ethnic and social history and was the editor of the Harvard Encyclopedia of American Ethnic Groups.
-He and his wife Abigail Thernstrom are prominent opponents of affirmative action in education and according to the New York Times, they "lead the conservative charge against racial preference in America."
+Stephan Thernstrom (November 5, 1934 – January 23, 2025) was an American academic and historian who was the Winthrop Research Professor of History Emeritus at Harvard University.
+He was a specialist in ethnic and social history and editor of the Harvard Encyclopedia of American Ethnic Groups.
+He and his wife Abigail Thernstrom were prominent opponents of affirmative action in education and according to the New York Times, they "lead the conservative charge against racial preference in America."

 Early life and education

 Thernstrom was born and raised in a working-class family in Port Huron, Michigan.
 His father was the son of a Swedish-born immigrant laborer and worked on the railroad.
 Thernstrom was raised a Christian Scientist, but was disillusioned with the faith.
 His family later moved to Battle Creek, Michigan.
 Thernstrom received his bachelor's degree from Northwestern University and his Ph.D. from Harvard University, working with Oscar Handlin.